Bookable research appointments

-The Laurier Archives is the Library's research collection of archival papers, rare books, and historic university records.
-With collecting emphases on the environmental conservation movement in Canada; the Lutheran Church in Canada; and Canadian music, the Laurier Archives holds unique collections of archival records.
+The Laurier Archives and Special Collections is the library's research collection of archival papers, rare books, and historic university records.
+With collecting emphases on the environmental conservation movement in Canada; the Lutheran Church in Canada; and Canadian music, the Laurier archives holds unique collections of archival records.
 The Rare Book collection contains volumes dating to the 15th century and includes an unparalleled collection of hymnbooks.

-The Laurier Archives is also the official repository of historic university records.
-The holdings include official records of the university; photographs; memorabilia, student publication; records of student clubs and much more.
+We are also the official repository of historic university records.
+The holdings include official records of the university; photographs; memorabilia, student publications; records of student clubs and much more.

 The Laurier Archives contains the library's research collection of primary documents and rare books.
 The collection focuses on: the environmental conservation movement in Canada (with an emphasis on water resources, Canada's North, and biosphere reserves in Canada); the history of Lutheranism in Canada; and the history of Kitchener-Waterloo.